MORYX-Industry/application-developer-training/chapter-1-basics.md

 ![Create a new recipe](./chapter-1/pencilRecipe.PNG)

 * Click on **Create** for the recipe to show up in the products UI.
-* For the recipe to be automatically seletcted when the product is produced, select `Default` Classification.
+* For the recipe to be automatically selected when the product is produced, select `Default` Classification.
 * Save your changes by clicking on the save icon located at the top right corner.

 ![Select recipe classification](./chapter-1/firstRecipe.PNG)

-* Repeat the same step for the second product `100002-00 Green Pencil GP-HB`.
+* Repeat the same steps for the second product `100002-00 Green Pencil GP-HB`.

 ### Start production